gjacks13/eat-da-burger/README.md

 # eat-da-burger
-A full-stack restaurant app that decide what burgers they would like to "eat."
+A full-stack restaurant app that allows users to decide what burgers they would like to "eat."